How To Talk Again

 Practice for 15 Minutes/day

-To become fluent in the relationship skill of reflective listenting, you could set aside 15 minutes a day to practice.
-You could practice every day with your partner for the next 7 days.
+To become fluent in the relationship skill of reflective listening, you could set aside 15 minutes a day to practice.
+You could practice every day with your partner for 7 consecutive days.
 Find a time that works for you both.

 To start practicing reflecting, ask the two consent questions‘.
 The two consent questions are scripted phrases.
 They are questions asking for consent.
 Ask your partner: